Trusted Aggravated Assault Lawyers

 Aggravated assault is a serious crime in the state of Georgia.
 The act of committing an aggravated assault is more than scaring another person or threatening them with physical harm.
 An example of this is spitting on another person.

-While it is offensive, it is not physically damaging to another person, and it generally does not cause serious bodily injury to the alleged victim.
+While it is offensive, it is not physically damaging to another person and generally does not cause serious bodily injury to the alleged victim.
 The same is acting like you are going to punch another person.
 These are examples of simple assault, not aggravated assault.

 For an assault to be considered aggravated, it must have the following elements: